 \end{prop}

-The proof basically follows the same three-interval argument as in the proof of Theorem \ref{thm:3-interval}.
-However, since the current case is much more subtle, we would like to highlight the following points before we start: \begin{enumerate} \item Unlike the normal component $e$ whose governing equation \eqref{eq:e-reduction} is an (inhomogenious) linear elliptic, the equation \eqref{eq:pidudtauL} is only (inhomogeneous) quasi-linear and \emph{degenerate elliptic}: the limiting operator $B$ of its linearization contains non-trivial kernel. \item Nonlinearity of the equation makes somewhat cumbersome to formulate the abstract framework of three-interval argument as in Theorem \ref{thm:3-interval} although we believe it is doable.
-Since this is not the main interest of ours, we directly deal with \eqref{eq:pidudtauL} in the present paper postponing such an abstract framework elsewhere in the future. \item For the normal component, we directly establish the exponential decay estimates of the map $e$ itself.
-On the other hand, for the tangential component, partly due to the absence of direct linear structure of $u$ and also due to the presence of nontrivial kernel of the asymptotic operator, we prove the exponential decay of the \emph{derivative} $\pi_\theta\frac{\del u}{\del\tau}$ first and then prove the exponential convergence of to some Reeb orbit afterwards. \item To obtain the exponential decay of the \emph{derivative} term, we need to exclude the possibility of a kernel element for the limiting obtained in the three-interval argument.
-In Section \ref{subsec:centerofmass} we use the techniques of the center of mass as an intrinsic geometric coordinates system to exclude the possibility of the vanishing the limiting.
-This idea appears in \cite{mundet-tian} and \cite{oh-zhu11} too. \item Unlike \cite{HWZ3} and \cite{bourgeois}, our proof obtains exponential decay directly instead of showing $C^0$ convergence first and repeating to get exponential decay afterwards.
+The proof basically follows the same three-interval argument as in the proof of Theorem \ref{thm:three-interval}.
+However, since the current case is much more subtle, we would like to highlight the following points before we start: \begin{enumerate} \item Unlike the normal component $e$ whose governing equation \eqref{eq:e-reduction} is a (inhomogeneous) quasi-linear elliptic equation, \eqref{eq:pidudtauL} is only (inhomogeneous) quasi-linear \emph{degenerate elliptic}: the limiting operator $B$ of its linearization contains non-trivial kernel. \item Nonlinearity of the equation makes somewhat cumbersome to formulate the abstract framework of three-interval argument as in Theorem \ref{thm:three-interval} although we believe it is doable.
+Since this is not the main interest of ours, we directly deal with \eqref{eq:pidudtauL} in the present paper postponing such an abstract framework elsewhere in the future. \item For the normal component, we directly establish the exponential estimates of the map $e$ itself.
+On the other hand, for the tangential component, partly due to the absence of direct linear structure of $u$ and also due to the presence of nontrivial kernel of the asymptotic operator, we prove the exponential decay of the \emph{derivative} $\pi_\theta\frac{\del u}{\del\tau}$ first and then prove the exponential convergence to some Reeb orbit afterwards. \item To obtain the exponential decay of the \emph{derivative} term, we need to exclude the possibility of a kernel element for the limit obtained in the three-interval argument.
+In Section \ref{subsec:centerofmass} we use the techniques of the center of mass as an intrinsic geometric coordinates system to exclude the possibility of the vanishing of the limit.
+This idea appears in \cite{mundet-tian} and \cite{oh-zhu11} too. \item Unlike \cite{HWZ3} and \cite{bourgeois}, our proof directly obtains $L^2$-exponential decay instead of showing $C^0$ convergence first and getting exponential decay afterwards. \end{enumerate}